wulffern/aic2026/lectures/l00_diode.md

 $n_{i} = \frac{1 \times 10^{16}}{(1 \times 10^{6})^{3}} \text{ carriers}/\mu \text{m}^{3}< 1$,
 so there are really not that many free carriers in intrinsic silicon.

+From Figure 2 we can see that $n_i$ changes greatly as a function of temperature, but the understanding "why" is not easy to get from "doubling every 11 degrees".
+To understand the temperature behavior of diodes, we must understand Eq \eqref{eq:ni}.

-But where does Eq \eqref{eq:ni} come from?
+So where does Eq \eqref{eq:ni} come from?
 I find it unsatisfying if I don't understand where things come from.
 I like to understand why there is an exponential, or effective mass, or Planck's constant.
 If you're like me, then read the next section.
 If you don't care, and just want to memorize the